Improve Warehouse Productivity using Pathfinding Algorithm with Python

 Learn more about Voice Picking Systems to implement this solution

-III.
 Understand TSP Solution

-For Method 3 (Clustering for all orders) OR-Tool TSP Solution reduce the total Walking Distance by 1.23 % — let’s have a look at a specific example to understand.
+For Method 3 (Clustering for all orders) OR-Tool TSP Solution reduces the total Walking Distance by 1.23 %.

 Highest Gap: 60 m for 21 Picking Locations

-A specific example, is one picking wave with 21 Locations covered:
+A specific example is one picking wave with 21 Locations covered:

 • OR-Tool TSP: Distance = 384 m